Improving trapped-ion-qubit memories via code-mediated error-channel balancing: The repetition code

-Now that the crystal is in the entangled state given in Eqn.~\eqref{Eqn:EntangledLogicalState}, we measure the physical qubits in code $1$ in the $X$ basis to teleport the logical information onto code $2$.
-The way we defined the states $\ket{\overline{0}_x}_1$ and $\ket{\overline{1}_x}_1$ implies that, if no dephasing errors occured, the teleporting $X$ basis measurements will collapse all the qubits to the same Pauli-$X$ eigenstate: either all in the $+1$ or the $-1$ eigenstate.
-That is, either all ions will fluoresce or none of them will.
-However if a few dephasing errors have occured, the affected qubits will fluoresce differently from the majority.
-We may then infer the measurement outcome by determining whether the majority of ions fluoresce (the measurement collapsed code $1$ to $\ket{\overline{0}_x}_1$) or not (the measured state is $\ket{\overline{1}_x}_1$)~\cite{goodwin14}.
+We can read syndrome data by entangling two codes in the trap and teleporting the information onto the second code with single-qubit measurements.
+We can entangle the codes in Eq.~(\ref{Eqn:InitialStateBeforeTeleportation}) with the global entangling operation which acts like a controlled-phase gate on the logical space of the two codes.
+One can check that

-The teleporting measurement supplies us with {\em syndrome information} of the form `most ions fluoresce' or `most ions don't fluoresce' which tells us whether we need to apply a correction to code $2$ or not.
-This syndrome information will fail us if more than $(n-1)/2$ of the qubits in code $1$ have suffered a dephasing error and the Pauli correction we make after the teleportation will introduce a logical error to code $2$.
+where $\overline{CZ}$ is the controlled phase gate explicitly defined in Eq.~(\ref{Eqn:CZ}).
+We prove the equivalence between $U$ and $\overline{CZ}$ in Appendix~\ref{app:b}, up to local rotations that are not detrimental to our procedure for syndrome readout.

-Finally, it is worth mentioning that we may want to perform this teleporation of logical information between two repetition codes that are supported on partitions of the physical qubits of the system.
-This will require that some physical qubits remain disentangled from the encoded logical states.
-This is possible by preparing the qubits which we wish to remain disentangled in eigenstates of the Pauli-Z operator.
-Physical qubits prepared in this basis do not entangle with other qubits under the action of $U$.
+Now that the register is in the entangled state given in Eq.~\eqref{Eqn:EntangledLogicalState}, we measure the physical qubits in code $1$ in the $\ket{\pm_{\vartheta}}$ basis to teleport the logical information onto code $2$.
+If no dephasing errors have occured, the measurements will collapse all the qubits in code $1$ onto a common eigenstate, either $\ket{+_{\vartheta}}$ or $\ket{-_{\vartheta}}$, and thus either all ions will fluoresce or none of them will.
+The logical information will be successfully transferred onto the second subsystem up to a single-qubit unitary rotation, namely a Hadamard rotation on the logical qubit.
+This unitary squares to the identity operator and thus cancels after an even number of teleportations are performed.